-(f) Unlisted Option and Performance Right Pricing Model
+(g) Unlisted Option and Performance Right Pricing Model

 The fair value of Unlisted Options granted is estimated as at the date of grant using the Black Scholes option valuation model taking into account the terms and conditions upon which the Options were granted.
 The Group has assessed that it is not able to reliably measure the fair value of the goods and services received from the counterparty of the share-based payment transaction and thus has measured the fair value of the securities issued by reference to the fair value of the equity instruments granted.
-The table below lists the inputs to the valuation model used for share options granted by the Group in the past two financial years:
+There were no share options granted by the Group in the past two financial year.
+The fair value of Performance Rights granted that do not have market-based vesting conditions is estimated as at the date of grant on the underlying share price.